 The information below should be used as a general guide; however, it is a good idea to check faculty compensation figures with associate provost Trish St. Leger

-(7224) and secretarial, clerical or technical staff compensation with human resources consultant Jill Dinski
+(7224) and support and technical staff compensation with Jill Dinski

 If the identity of the person to be hired is known, use exact salary figures.
 Otherwise, use an appropriate estimate for salary.
 Check your figures with Jill Dinski

 (6668).
 Use the following percentages for fringe benefits:

 - 43.1% of salary for support and technical employees

 - 29.4% of salary for interns

 - 10.0% of salary for persons working 1040 hours or less per year.

 If the non-Colgate employee will work less than 1,040 hours per year under the grant, charge the grant 10% of salary

 for fringe benefits.
 If the person will work 1,040 hours or more, use the percentages in B, above